nim-lang/Nim/doc/manual.md

   var tree = new(BinaryTree[int])
   ```

-When multiple type params are present, they will bind freely to different
+When multiple type parameters are present, they will bind freely to different
 types.
-To force a bind-once behavior, one can use an explicit generic param:
+To force a bind-once behavior, one can use an explicit generic parameter:

   ```nim
   proc acceptOnlyTypePairs[T, U](A, B: typedesc[T]; C, D: typedesc[U])
   ```

-Once bound, type params can appear in the rest of the proc signature:
+Once bound, type parameters can appear in the rest of the proc signature:

   ```nim  test = "nim c $1"
   template declareVariableWithType(T: typedesc, value: T) =